noahsimcoe/Noah-React-Portfolio/README.md

 # Acceptance Criteria
-WHEN I move my cursor out of one of the form fields without entering text THEN I receive a notification that this field is required

 WHEN I am presented with the Resume section
 THEN I see a link to a downloadable resume and a list of the developer’s proficiencies